 Prior authorization is not required.
-This equipment is, however, subject to post payment medical review.
+This electric breast pump is, however, subject to post payment medical review.
 Providers must submit all required documentation along with a hard copy claim to the department's fiscal intermediary.
 Failure to provide required documentation, or if the documentation submitted fails to establish medical necessity, will result in recoupment of the payment for the device.